EriqMoore/Magic8Ball/README.md

 # Magic 8 Ball

 This is a Magic Eight Ball Game I created, using HTML, CSS, and JavaScript.
+Ask a question, your question will then be shown above the eight ball and the eight ball will give you an answer.

 # Reason For Building